My Year of Preparation

 It’s only a month until the Tour Divide; loving watching all the prep for this.

-May 11th – Tire pressures and The Ridgeway
+Tire pressures and The Ridgeway

-Weight: 90kg Loss:37kg Garmin Age: 56
+Weight: 90kg Loss: 37kg Garmin Age: 56

 Slightly longer ride in the real world this week – plus the usual indoor training.
 All going OK, also spent some time with Joe, my coach, and he’s helping me with a simple stretching routine.Hoping the achielles starts to show improvement soon.